airr-community/airr-standards/docs/miairr/manual_miairr_ncbi.rst

 Option 2.
 Submission via NCBI's web interface
 ---------------------------------------------

+To facilitate AIRR data submissions to NCBI repositories, we have developed the NCBI-compliant metadata submission templates both for single and bulk AIRR data submissions.
+NCBI provides a web-based interface to create a BioProject and allows to BioSample, Sequence Read Archive (SRA) and GenBank metadata via tab-delimited files for single BioProject related data files submission.

 Submitting AIRR data and associated metadata to the Bioproject, BioSample and SRA repositories via NCBI’s web interface follows in general the submission procedure described in